devJerb/facemask-detection/README.md

 On this project, it is a facemask detection tool using a state-of-the-art object detection model called [YOLOv7](https://github.com/WongKinYiu/yolov7) using a custom dataset, the [paper](https://arxiv.org/pdf/2207.02696.pdf) explaining the model architecture.
 This mainly revolves towards the utilization of [Google Colab](https://colab.research.google.com/)'s free GPU usage for training a bulk dataset though changing the source file to be detected using webcam is disabled due to conflicts.

 ![yolov7-comparison](https://assets.website-files.com/5f6bc60e665f54db361e52a9/637f2a024b36bcd05e4f9baa_performance.png)

-The figure shown above is an evaluation of other YOLO version models compared to YOLOv7's model accuracy
+The figure shown above is an evaluation of other YOLO version models compared to YOLOv7's model on inference (x-axis) and accuracy (y-axis).

 ## Dataset
 The dataset used in the project is available on [Kaggle](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection).
 This dataset contains 853 images belonging to 3 classes (with, without, and incorrect), as well as their annotated files in PASCAL VOC format compatible for converting to YOLO format.